URL path: Index page // Transferrin Saturation

 Transferrin Saturation

-Measurement of serum saturation of transferrin is used to control the state of iron in the body, whether overload or deficiency.
+Measurement of serum transferrin saturation is used to check the state of iron in the body, whether overload or deficiency.

 More information

-Transferrin, or otherwise, siderophyllin, belongs to the beta globulins and is a glycoprotein with a relatively short (about 7 days) half-life.
+Transferrin, or otherwise, siderophilin, belongs to the beta globulins and is a glycoprotein with a relatively short (about seven days) half-life.
 It is formed in the liver and transports iron from the intestinal mucosa to iron storage sites and hemoglobin synthesis sites (bone, muscle, erythrocytes, lymphocytes).
 Transferrin allows the transfer of iron by binding to the transferrin receptors.

-Transferrin is capable of binding more than its weight to iron (1 g of transferrin can carry 1.43 g of iron).
-Normally, iron saturation (transferrin saturation) is between 20% and 45%.
+Transferrin can bind more than its weight to iron (1 g can carry 1.43 g of iron).
+Iron saturation (transferrin saturation) is between 20 and 45%.
 Due to the short half-life, its values decrease more rapidly in malnutrition than albumin.

 Transferrin saturation is calculated based on serum iron concentration and total iron binding capacity (TIBC).
 In cases of iron deficiency, the degree of transferrin saturation appears to be an extremely sensitive indicator of functional iron depletion.
-In controlling hereditary hemochromatosis, saturation of transferrin provides a better indication of the homozygous genotype than ferritin.
-Treatment of erythropoietin anemia in patients with renal impairment is effective only when sufficient iron stores are available and the best monitoring of treatment is performed by determining transferrin saturation.
-Determination of transferrin saturation in combination with ferritin measurement gives very important information on iron overload in patients with chronic liver disease.
+Transferrin saturation indicates the homozygous genotype better than ferritin when testing for hereditary hemochromatosis.
+Treatment of erythropoietin anemia in patients with renal impairment is effective only when sufficient iron stores are available, and the best therapy monitoring is performed by determining transferrin saturation.
+Determination of transferrin saturation in combination with ferritin measurement gives vital information on iron overload in patients with chronic liver disease.

 Possible Interpretations of Pathological Values